-Ted Turner House: Explore Ted Turner Vermejo Reserve
+Inside Ted Turner House: Vermejo Reserve Property Details (2026)

-Vermejo has this calm, wild beauty: open skies, long mountain shadows, and a kind of stillness that settles on you the moment you arrive.
-Nothing about it tries to show off.
-It’s simple, natural, and exactly the kind of home someone chooses when they want peace more than anything else.
+Vermejo is quietly beautiful.
+Open skies, long mountain shadows, and a stillness that stays with you.
+Nothing here tries to impress you.
+It is simple, natural, and exactly the kind of place someone chooses when peace matters more than anything else.

 A Tour of Ted Turner House

-Walking through Ted Turner’s Vermejo Reserve felt like stepping into a world that exists quietly on its own terms — wild, peaceful, and strangely comforting.
-The mansion doesn’t greet you with flashy luxury; instead, it welcomes you like an old friend, with warm wooden halls and views that stretch endlessly into untouched nature.
+Walking through Ted Turner’s Vermejo Reserve felt like stepping into a world that exists quietly on its own terms.
+Wild, peaceful, and strangely comforting.
+The mansion does not greet you with flashy luxury.
+It welcomes you like an old friend, with warm wooden halls and views that stretch endlessly into untouched nature.

 As I explored the rooms, each one felt connected to the land outside, almost as if the house breathes with the forest and fields around it.
 The wildlife moving freely nearby gives the whole place this “private zoo” feeling, but in the calmest, most respectful way.
 Honestly, it was one of those rare tours where I found myself slowing down, taking in every detail, because the space feels alive — and you can’t help but be part of it while you’re there.
 You also have to visit to another TV show host Lara Trump Home.